azharris1964/azharris1964/index.md

 - ### CSMA 112 Interactive Prototyping - Gottfried Haider - Spring 2021
-##### In this course I learned got a hands=on introduction into prototype creation and design.
+##### In this course I learned got a hands-on introduction into prototype creation and design.
 We learned practical electronics knowledge along with programming in Python to develop working prototypes.
 We got to use microcomputers, sensors, fabrication software, LEDs. and more to establish interactions between users and these objects.

  -  Analog Input Project